CS-205-S21/lab-1b/README.md

 Complete this step by having the other (first) lab partner execute a git pull.

-To find out what is going on, one can always use the "git log" command.
+To find out what is going on, one can always use the `git log` command.
 Both lab partners should execute this command.

 These basic steps are the essentials of working with Git.
 But there is one situtation that can be tricky, which arises when both lab partners modify the same file(s) simultaneously.
 To simulate this, both partners should add their name to the first line in the file, both then execute an add and a commit.
 Then one of the lab partners should do a push, while the other partner waits.